rust-embedded/rust-raspberrypi-OS-tutorials/09_framebuffer/README.md

 Tutorial 09 - Framebuffer
 =========================

-Okay, finaly some eyecandy :-) So far the screen was blank.
+Okay, finaly some eyecandy :-) So far the screen showed the rainbow splash.
 Now we're about to change the resolution with several tags in a single mbox_call, then display a pixmap.
 I've put a lot of comments for each tag and argument to help you, see lfb.c.
 But at the end of the day it's nothing more than filling up an int array and call mbox_call, really simple.
 If you wish, you can try to remove or add more tags to the message and